NitorCreations/nameless-deploy-tools/docs/commands.md

 Get userdata defined for an instance into a file

 positional arguments:
-  file        File to write userdata into
+  file        File to write userdata into. \'-\' for stdout

 optional arguments:
   -h, --help  show this help message and exit